pretix/pretix-docs/docs/guides/check-in/custom.md

 As soon as every product on the check-in list is mentioned in the custom check-in rule at least once, the infobox will disappear. pretixSCAN will not reject products outright anymore, but will recognize them as valid or invalid depending on the rule you set up.

+### Visualizing rules

+Visualizing rules can help you better understand the logic you set up.
+It aids you in comprehending the possible conditional paths a ticket scan can take.

+After setting up your check-in rule, open the :btn-icon:fa3-eye: Visualize: tab.
+This tab displays your custom check-in rule as a flowchart.
+OR-brackets take the shape of branching paths.
+AND-brackets are listed one after the other on the same path.
+All paths end in a green :fa3-check-circle: checkmark, representing a successful validation.

+If you want a full-screen view of the visualization, hover the mouse over the flowchart and click the :fa3-window-maximize: maximize button on the right.

+You cannot make any changes to the visualization itself.
+If you want to make any further changes to your rule, click the btn-icon:fa3-edit: Edit:.

 ## Applications

 This section guides you through some useful applications of custom check-in rules.